 Once frozen and stiff, transfer them in a zip lock bag and freeze them again.
 If you want, you can preserve cooked cherry tomato as well.

 How long can you freeze tomatoes?

-Now that, you know that how you can freeze tomato.
-But, you should also know that how long you can preserve the tomatoes in the freezer.
+Now that, you know how you can freeze tomatoes.
+But, you should also know how long you can preserve the tomatoes in the freezer.

 If you store ripe tomatoes whole in a refrigerator, you can preserve them at best for 7-8 days.
 But, in a freezer, you can store them for 2-3 months and beyond.

 You can freeze homemade tomato juice for around 8-12 months if you use the canning method but in the refrigerator, the juice lasts 7-10 days at best.

 If you preserve the tomato sauce in the refrigerator and open the container time and again, you could store them for about a week but in a freezer, you can preserve them for around 2-3 months.

 The opened homemade salsa lasts for 5-7 days in a refrigerator.
 You can preserve opened salsa in a freezer for 1-2 months without any hesitation.

 - Can you freeze carrots and carrot juice?

 - Koios juicer review(B5100)- A cheap slow masticating juicer